- Common Name

 USFWS: Not listed

-These birds are very good at mimicking human speech and are known to be noisy.
-When Amazon parrots were first discovered they were called kriken, which is derived from the French word meaning "screechers."
+These parrots are capable of mimicking human speech and are noisy birds.
+When they were first discovered, they were called “Kriken”, which is French for "screechers."

-Like most parrots, Amazons are monogamous, choosing a partner for life.
+Like most parrots, these birds are monogamous and bond with one partner for life.

 Ecology and Conservation